bjwbell/gensimd/README.md

     func ShrU64x2(x, shift uint8) U64x2

-There are no SIMD functions for 64 bit integer multiplication since there's SSE instruction for it.
+There are no SIMD functions for 64 bit integer multiplication since there's no equivalent SSE instruction.

 ### Integer Overflow